hakavlad/le9-patch/README.md

     - `mm/vmscan.c` changed to reserve amount of `Active(file)`;
 - `le9i.patch` is similar to `le9h.patch` but also tries to reserve amount of `Inactive(file)`;
 - Original `le9g.patch` and `le9h.patch` patches were tested on Debian 9 with Linux 5.3.18 and work well;
-- Rebased version `le9h-5.9.patch` works well with Linux 5.9;
+- Rebased versions are available:
-- `le9h-5.9.patch` may be correctly applied to Linux 5.10 with some offset.
+    - `le9g-5.9.patch` and `le9h-5.9.patch` work well with Linux 5.9 and also may be correctly applied to Linux 5.10 (with some offset).

 ## Effects